- Global Public Policy Committee

 - Regulatory Working Group (RWG) and European Contact Group (ECG) – Provides the GPPC constructive input on regulatory and standard-setting topics globally and in the EU, respectively.

 - Standard-setting Working Group (SSWG) – Engages with regulators and standard-setting bodies to promote high-quality audit, ethics, and independence standards in the public interest.

 - Banking Working Group (BWG) and Insurance Working Group (IWG) – Engages policy-makers in the banking and insurance sectors on relevant topics.

 Each participating GPPC network appoints two members, who are selected by their CEO to speak on behalf of their GPPC network.
-Grant Thornton's representatives are Trent Gazzaway and Sue Almond.
+Grant Thornton's representatives is Trent Gazzaway.
 The Chair of the GPPC is selected for a two-year term by GPPC member consensus.

 To the greatest extent possible, members on the GPPC and its working groups are intended to include all major geo-political regions of the world, as diverse, global perspectives are a critical element to the effectiveness of the GPPC.